Updated on by Kate Gordon

 If you’re a SaaS in a heavily saturated and highly competitive market, then PR can help you stand out by increasing your profile and raising awareness.

 PR (or public relations) is, very simply, the way that organisations, companies and individuals communicate with the public and media.
 PR should be part of your wider marketing strategy as it complements those activities.
 It will improve the reputation of your business and its products, and give you exposure that you will not pay for directly, unlike advertising, for example.
 Therefore PR coverage is valued because it is independent: journalists will include you based on the merit of your news, opinion and/or expertise.

 PR in the SaaS marketplace

 Not so long ago, talking about your new and exciting SaaS and what it did was sufficient to grab a journalist’s attention.
 But this is now an industry that Gartner predicts will be worth US$ 331.2 billion by 2022.
-It’s no longer enough to talk about your technology; now you need to be able to demonstrate your features and benefits.
+It’s no longer enough to talk about your technology; now you need to be able to demonstrate your features and benefits to stand out in the SaaS marketplace.
 To effectively cut through the noise, you must focus on your product’s real benefits to users, and communicate why prospective customers should come to you.

 How to go about implementing PR for your SaaS

 Whether you’re thinking about doing your PR internally or looking to hire a PR provider, there are a few things you should think about.

 Firstly, what are your objectives?
 What do you want to achieve through PR?
 It might be to raise awareness; to announce some news; to support your sales and marketing activities; or a combination of all of the above.